redwoodjs/redwood-challenges/README.md

 * Use the `README.md` to tell us more about your redesign concept and thoughts.
 * Submit a PR with a short message and introduction
 * We will review, comment and merge in after a basic check (just in the event there are inappropriate submissions)
-* Once merged the RedwoodJS community can review and decide which pages get to be part of teh framework for v1.0!
+* Once merged the RedwoodJS community can review and decide which pages get to be part of the framework for v1.0!
 (Date TBD)

 ### Directory Structure